erwindeg/erwindeg.github.io/_posts/2016-04-08-sogeti-open-source-bootcamp-project-kotlin.md

 ---
 <a href="{{site.url}}/presentations/kotlin-getting-started"><img style="float:left; margin-right: 0.5em;" src="{{site.url}}/img/presentation.svg"/></a>
 <a href="https://github.com/erwindeg/kotlin-koans"><img src="{{site.url}}/img/github.svg"/></a>
-Workshopsat the Sogeti Open Source bootcamp weekend on the basics of the JVM language Kotlin.
+Workshop at the Sogeti Open Source bootcamp weekend on the basics of the JVM language Kotlin.